ema948/README/README.md

 ###

-<p align="left">My goal is to become proficient in analysing data to drive meaningful insights.
+<p align="left">My goal is to become proficient in analyzing data to drive meaningful insights.
 Whether it's extracting information from a database, analyzing trends with Python or creating interactive dashboards with Power BI and/or Tableau, I'm on a mission to master the art and science of data 📊✨</p>

 ###